 Given this financial uncertainty, we have diligently held a higher level of general reserve (£5m) than normal.
-This is expected to provide a sufficient buffer to work up and enable our Fire Authority members to consider sensible choices to reduce costs, make efficiencies and other savings, should the financial need arise.
+This is expected to provide a sufficient buffer to enable our Fire Authority members to consider sensible choices to reduce costs, make efficiencies and other savings, should the financial need arise.